 4. Go With Someone You Trust

-This might seem obvious, but at the start of this year I went to Dublin.
+This might seem obvious, but at the start of this year, I went to Dublin.
 By myself.
-For New Year.
+For the New Year.
 That was a mistake.
-I had a good time, but got very panicked when I got lost.
+I had a good time but got very panicked when I got lost.
 Solo travelling might be for some, but I wouldn’t recommend it for people with anxiety, surviving is a lot easier when you have a pal with you.

 5. Remind Yourself Why You Want To Travel

-For me this was a big reason I was actually able to go on holiday this year.
-It can be the motivation for you to take control of your anxiety and make it so much easier to cope when you’re there.
+For me, this was a big reason I was actually able to go on holiday this year.
+It can be the motivation for you to take control of your anxiety and make it so much easier to survive when you’re there.